DrewThomasson/ebook2audiobookXTTS/README.md

 - "I'm having dependency issues" - Just use the docker, its fully self contained and has a headless mode, add `-h` parameter after the `app.py` in the docker run command for more information.
 - "Im getting a truncated audio issue!" - PLEASE MAKE AN ISSUE OF THIS, I don't speak every language and I need advise from each person to fine tune my sentense splitting function on any other languages.😊
 - "The loading bar is stuck at 30% in the web gui!" - The web gui loading bar is extreamly basic as its just split between the three loading steps, refer to the terminal and what sentense it's on for a more accurate gauge on where is it progress wise.

+## What I need help with! 🙌
+- Any help from people speaking any of the supported langues to help with proper sentence splitting methods
+- Potentially creating readme Guides for Multiple languages(Becuase the only language I know is English 😔)

 ## 🙏 Special Thanks